browserengineering/book/book/embeds.md

-layout features as an image,^[Except that canvases have no intrinsic sizing, so the `width` & `height` attributes, or their CSS equivalents, are necessary to size the canvas.] plus an API that allows the developer to draw to it with an API very similar to Skia.
-This element is not too hard to implement in a basic form, so I've left it to an exercise.
+layout features as an image,^[Except that canvases have no intrinsic sizing, so the `width` & `height` attributes, or their CSS equivalents, are necessary to size the canvas.] plus an API that allows the developer to draw to it with an API very similar to Skia.^[This element is not too hard to implement in a basic form, so I've left it to an exercise.]

 Canvas is a handy way to do a lot of things, but it comes with some pretty big downsides.
 In particular, any content drawn inside of a `<canvas>` gets none of